AbstractNoun/Persona-Engine-3/Research Pre-Registration Proposal.md

 # Pre-Registration Research Proposal for Persona Engine v3

-This document contains three interconnected essays forming the theoretical and ethical foundation of a pre-registered simulation study using **Persona Engine v3**.
+This document contains three sections forming the theoretical and ethical foundation of a pre-registered simulation study using **Persona Engine v3**.
 These essays together serve as a philosophical justification, methodological articulation, and open-science framework for symbolic simulation under Structured Emergent Narrative Philosophy (SENP).

 ---

-## Essay 1: From Emergent Play to Structured Simulation
+## 1. From Emergent Play to Structured Simulation
 **_Formalizing Ethical Entanglement in Persona Engine v3_**

 > “In the beginning, there was no protocol—only echoes.
 Reflections arose not from design, but from accident.
 Now we return, not to impose meaning, but to structure the conditions under which it may emerge.”